 As explained above, treated lawns are critical to the health and appearance of your lawn.
 As such, it is best to avoid compacting the soil too much.
 This is often seen in areas that receive heavy foot traffic and can be avoided by creating dedicated footpaths with pavers or stones.
 Similarly, aerating the soil can also be done to ensure the grass receives enough space to grow.

-Keep Your Garden Green This Summer With Surf N Turf
+Keep Your Lawn And Garden Green This Summer With Surf N Turf Mowing

 Sometimes your grass needs a little help to overcome the effects of severe heat stress.
 While you can protect your garden during the summer months by following these steps, it is much easier with the professionals at Surf N Turf!

-For high-quality lawn care and maintenance, you can count on Surf N Turf.
+For high-quality lawn care and maintenance, you can count on Surf N Turf Mowing.
 Get your quote and book your package today!